Wildsong/docker-arcgis-server/README.md

 Builds an ESRI "ArcGIS Server Docker" image that runs on Ubuntu Server.
 Inspired by the xzdbd/arcgisserver

+This procedure facilitates my testing with an ESRI Developer license.
+I can quickly spin up a copy of ArcGIS Server on a local machine and test ideas.

+Be sure you remain in compliance with your ESRI licenses; if you are licensed for only one copy of ArcGIS Server, you should stop the test container before starting another copy on a different machine.

+In keeping with the Docker concept, there will be only one service "ArcGIS Server" installed in the image built here.
+To run additional services such as Portal for ArcGIS or Microsoft SQL Server, then you run more Docker commands and connect the services over network connections.

 ### Build the Docker Image

 You need to have two files downloaded from ESRI to build this docker image.